guiruggiero/guibot/aachen-appts/README.md

 ## 🖥️ Deployment

 While these scripts can be run locally, they were designed to run on a remote instance.
-The recommended setup uses an `e2-small` Compute Engine instance on Google Cloud Platform with Chrome Remote Desktop for Linux.
+The recommended setup uses an `e2-small` Compute Engine instance on Google Cloud Platform (GCP) with Chrome Remote Desktop for Linux.
 Follow the setup guide [here](https://cloud.google.com/architecture/chrome-desktop-remote-on-compute-engine).

----
 ---

 ### ⚠️ Disclaimer